comicrelief/php-buildpack/README.md

 * See [`manifest.yml`](manifest.yml)
 * Find your PHP version
-* Check the `modules` key from your required extension
+* Check the `modules` key for your required extension

 ### Steps to support an extension